 Above: Further departing from Ikea, Sarah chose a high-end faucet in a brushed bronze finish: Brizo’s Solna design, which has a hidden pull-down spray wand at the tip of its spout.

 Above: Sarah test drives her own designs on the new counter.
-The Walnut Serving Board Hexagon ($48) is from her online shop, Sunny Afternoon, which specializes in picnic wares (most of them made by Sarah herself and her father).
+The Walnut Serving Board Hexagon ($48) is from her online shop, Sunny Afternoon, which specializes in picnic wares (most of them made by Sarah and her father).
+N.B.: The shop is currently on hiatus while Sarah works on her new website.

 Above: The kitchen opens to the living room and dining area.
 Upper cabinets flank the kitchen window but fade into the background thanks to the fact that they’re painted white–Wimborne White from Farrow & Ball–to blend with the walls.
 SemiHandmade supplied the bar front; the stools are from Organic Modernism.
 Go to Smitten Studio for more details, including Before shots of the kitchen.